 We know many essential oils have been used for centuries by many cultures and civilizations.

 The use of these same Aromatherapy oils remain as popular in modern society as they were in our ancestors day .
 Aromatherapy as a treatment is one of the few complementary medicines that has remained as consistent a practice as the use of allopathic medicine.
+You can even make essentials oils at home.

 In fact the practice of healing with essential oils has been accepted into mainstream medicinal and therapeutic provision as well as a continued growth of clinical research testifying to their effectiveness.